 So, what does it mean to scale a business?
 And how do you decide what to focus on to grow your business?

 If it seems companies like Google, Netflix, Pinterest, and WhatsApp have some kind of secret formula that allows them to scale with ease, they do.
 The good news?
 Follow The Focus and Scale Method below to replicate the process large-scale companies like these use for sustainable, long-term growth.

 Step 1: Get Clear on the Priorities That Matter

 It’s scientifically proven that the human brain can only handle one priority at a time.
 Based on his studies, MIT professor and neuroscientist Earl Miller tells NPR, “People can’t multitask very well, and when people say they can, they’re deluding themselves . . .
 You’re not paying attention to one or two things simultaneously, but switching between them very rapidly.”

-Even if multitasking is impossible, it’s not uncommon for business leaders to “focus” on three to four major business initiatives at once.
+Even if multitasking is impossible, it’s not uncommon for small business leaders to “focus” on three to four major business initiatives at once.
 As Steve Jobs once put it, “People think focus means saying yes to things you’ve got to focus on.
 But that’s not what it means at all.
 It means saying no to the hundred good ideas that there are.
 You have to pick carefully.”